openl2m/openl2m/docs/introduction.rst

 * *show recent log entries* for properly configured Cisco switches.
 * configurable links on the switch, or interfaces to external tools such as an NMS.
 * configurable menus.
-* easily extended architecture to support other vendors that require custom snmp variables (mibs).
+* easily extended snmp driver architecture to support other vendors that require custom snmp variables (mibs).
-* API to extend architecture to support any device using any method supportable by Python.
+* **API to extend architecture** to support any device using any method supportable by Python.
 * local and LDAP-based user accounts, including automatic LDAP-based group membership.

-OpenL2M uses a variety of methods, including SNMP v2 and v3 for device that support it; SSH; Napalm.
-There is a generic object interface that makes it straight forward to support new devices by implementing a device or vendor specific driver.

 **What OpenL2M Is Not**